-Maxima is a computer algebra system (CAS) that is free, open source, runs on Windows, Linux, and Mac, and has reasonable coverage of basic and advanced mathematical functions, from garden-variety algebraic simplification, to polynomials, PDEs, and more.
-Topic areas include calculus, matrix equations, differential equations, number theory, combinatorics, hypergeometric functions, tensors, gravitational physics, PDEs, nonlinear systems.
+Maxima is a symbolic computation platform that is free, open source, runs on Windows, Linux, and Mac, and covers a wide range of mathematical functions, including 2-D/3-D plotting and animation.
+Capabiities include algebraic simplification, polynomials, methods from calculus, matrix equations, differential equations, number theory, combinatorics, hypergeometric functions, tensors, gravitational physics, PDEs, nonlinear systems.
 With an active developer base and responsive community, a user gets a secure future lifecycle of the product and plenty of help when dealing with problems.
 The result: an essential mathematical computing package for students, programmers, engineers, scientists, and mathematicians.
 This article will help you get started with Maxima.

 Alternative choices of Computer Algebra System (CAS) are Mathematica, Maple, Macsyma, MuPAD, Sage, etc. The first 4 are commercial packages, the last is an ambitious comprehensive mathematical platform that includes much more than a CAS, but (as of this writing) requires running on Windows within a virtual machine.
 Maxima combines low cost (free), with ready availability for all three major operating systems, and basic coverage of a large part of mathematics and analytical engineering.

 Installation on Windows is relatively straight-forward.
 However note that:

 “when you first run wxMaxima, your firewall software may complain that a socket is being opened.
 This is a local socket that wxMaxima (the user-friendly graphical front end) uses to communicate with Maxima (the computation engine), it is not an attempt to take over your computer or communicate your personal secrets…” – Paul Lutus, detailed installation walkthrough

 - Here’s a succinct Maxima command reference sheet (cheat sheet) by Ruben Puentedura